It was the bad hair day I didn’t see coming.

 I also decided to tackle my hair loss issues with a nutritional supplement.

-A specific formula for hair skin and nails containing, Biotin (Vitamin B7), Zinc, Silica, Iron, Vitamin C and Milk Thistle may be useful.
+A specific formula for hair, skin and nails containing Biotin (Vitamin B7), Zinc, Silica, Iron, Vitamin C and Milk Thistle may be useful.

 Has it helped me?
 It’s hard to say, but when I was going through the initial stages of hair loss, taking a vitamin supplement went a long way in calming my anxiety.

-3. I changed my hair care routine.
+3. A change in my hair care routine.

-Thiamine (Vit B1)
+Thiamine (Vitamin B1)

-Niacin (Vit B3)
+Niacin (Vitamin B3)

-Pantothenic acid (Vit B5)
+Pantothenic acid (Vitamin B5)

-Pyridoxine (Vit B6)
+Pyridoxine (Vitamin B6)

-Biotin (Vit B7)
+Biotin (Vitamin B7)

-Folic acid (Vit B9)
+Folic acid (Vitamin B9)

 Cyano-cobalamin (a synthetic form of Vitamin B12)